usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card contains two mandatory asymmetric authentication private keys and corresponding certificates to support cardholder-to-external system (CTE) authentication, as described in Section 4.
-The following subsections shall be used to perform authentication using the authentication keys.
+The following subsections SHALL be used to perform authentication using the authentication keys.

 #### 6.2.3.1 Authentication with the PIV Authentication Certificate Credential (PKI-AUTH)

-The following steps shall be performed for PKI-AUTH:
+The following steps SHALL be performed for PKI-AUTH:

 - The PIV Authentication certificate is read from the PIV Card Application.
 - The relying system validates the PIV Authentication certificate from the PIV Card Application using